PEXANE2/azure-docs.tr-tr/articles/hdinsight/hbase/hbase-troubleshoot-start-fails.md

 ---

-## <a name="scenario-frequent-region-server-restarts"></a>Senaryo: Sık kullanılan bölge sunucusu yeniden başlatmaları
+## <a name="scenario-frequent-region-server-restarts"></a>Senaryo: sık kullanılan bölge sunucusu yeniden başlatmaları

 ### <a name="issue"></a>Sorun